Antiz96/Linux-Server/Ansible/playbooks/roles/update_antiz_website/README.md

 ## Variables

-The following variable should be set at the playbook level or as `--extra-vars`:
+The following variable should be set at the inventory level, the playbook level or as `--extra-vars`:

 env: environment to update the `antiz.fr` website on (either `dev` or `prod`).